Itinerary

 Our daily safari drives take place early in the morning and late afternoon, when temperatures are relatively cooler, wildlife is more active and light conditions are better for photography.
 We head out in 4x4 vehicles before sunrise each morning, eager for the day's discoveries.
 In contrast to an African safari where wildlife is often on display before us, India's animals take more effort to find.
 Tigers typically take shelter under the cover of trees and bushes, hiding from their prey and seeking relief from the heat.
 Because their stripes provide excellent camouflage, we have to work hard to locate them.
 But our Expedition Leader, park guides and drivers are seasoned pros, and we follow their lead, listening for sounds and watching for signs that may reveal a tiger's location: rustling grass, deer racing away from its presence, monkeys sounding alarm calls, birds circling overhead.
 While tigers are our main focus, other wildlife is also plentiful in the park.
 Sightings may include spotted deer, nilgai, jackal, jungle cat, sloth bear, sambar, chinkara gazelle, wild boar, langur monkeys and rhesus macaques.
 Ranthambore is also home to a notable leopard population, although they tend to stay in higher, more inaccessible areas and are not frequently visible.
 Birds flourish here, too, with more than 300 species in the reserve.
 Keep an eye out for crested serpent eagles, paradise flycatchers, painted storks, peacocks and many more.

-In the middle of the day, return to the comfort of our 5-star tented lodge for lunch and to relax or cool off in the swimming pool.
+In the middle of the day, return to the comfort of our 5-star hotel for lunch and to relax, visit the award-winning spa, or cool off in the swimming pool.
 We'll also visit the Ranthambore School of Art, and Dhonk, a local handicraft training institute.
 An option for guests who wish, in lieu of a wildlife drive, is a visit to Ranthambore Fort, which lies within the park bounds.
 Standing atop a 700-foot-tall hill, this UNESCO World Heritage Site was built in the 10th century and eventually captured by the Delhi Sultanate in the 13th century, then changing hands among various warring kings, sultans and emperors over subsequent centuries.
 Affording a spectacular panoramic view over the vastness of the park, the fort is a worthy site for photographers.

 Day 10: Agra—Agra Fort & Taj Mahal at Sunset

-This morning, transfer to the railway station and board the train for a three-hour journey to Bharatpur, then continue by road to Agra. which attained fame as the capital of the Mughal empire during the 16th and 17th centuries.
+This morning a private van picks us up at our hotel for the drive to Agra, which attained fame as the capital of the Mughal empire during the 16th and 17th centuries.
 It flourished under a series of emperors who attracted artisans from Persia and central Asia, and the city is still famous for its handicrafts such as inlay work on marble, woven carpets, jewelry, zari and embroidery.
 Yet it is Agra's architectural monuments that draw the greatest renown.
 After checking in to our hotel, we'll tour the magnificent Agra Fort this afternoon.
 The fort, a UNESCO World Heritage Site, was the locus of Mughal power until the imperial capital was moved to Delhi in 1637.
 Photograph its maze of courtyards, mosques and luxurious private chambers that capture the wealth and prestige of the empire during its heyday.

 We then head to the Taj Mahal to photograph this celebrated monument to love in the golden light of sunset.
 Begun in 1631 by Emperor Shah Jahan as a memorial to his beloved wife, the Taj Mahal manifests the apex of Mughal art in its exquisite design details and elaborate gardens.
 Standing regally on the banks of the River Yamuna, the Taj Mahal took 22 years to complete with the labor of 20,000 men and a thousand elephants.
 It is considered one of the seven wonders of the modern world.